zmarkan/shiny-jamstack-and-serverless/content/_index.md

 ## Serverless is:

-- Single functions of code  λ
+- Single functions of code
 - Less ops and server management
 - Focusing on your business logic
 - Offloading heavy lifting to others